 Note.
 The catheter has a radiopaque marker band to assist in identification of the catheter during and after insertion when viewed using x-ray equipment.
 The proximal end of the proximal balloon has one marker band.
 The tip of the catheter contains barium sulfate to make it radiopaque.

 Use sterile technique.

 Caution.
-The IN and OUT Luer-Locks on this catheter are custommanufactured and are intended to connect only with the Start Up Kit listed in Materials required.
+The IN and OUT Luer-Locks on the catheter are custom-manufactured and are intended to connect only with the ZOLL Start Up Kit listed in Materials required.

 Preparing the catheter